-Location: The Chemistry Building was located two blocks east of Old Capitol, about halfway between University Square and the Mechanics Academy.
-Situated on the southwest corner of the city block bordering on Dubuque, Jefferson, Linn Street and Iowa Avenue, this three-story building was built on Iowa City’s original City Park – land gifted to the University in 1890 by the city to be used for educational purposes only.
+Location: The Hall of Pharmacy & Chemistry was located two blocks east of Old Capitol, about halfway between University Square and the Mechanics Academy.
+Situated on the northeast corner of Dubuque Street and Iowa Avenue, this three-story red-brick building was built on Iowa City’s original City Park – land gifted to the University in 1890 by the city to be used for educational purposes only.
 The main entrance (see above) was on the northwest side of the building with the stairway exiting on the north side and turning west to exit onto the Dubuque Street sidewalk.

-By far, the most controversial building constructed on the Red Brick campus, the Chemistry Laboratory/Pharmacy Building, was a much-needed addition to the growing University.
-When SUI President Charles A. Schaeffer (1887-1898) suggested the Board of Regents adopt a long-range facility plan, part of that strategy was to construct a new building for the use of the Chemistry and Pharmacy Departments.
-Soon after appropriations were secured, plans were under way for the new laboratory.
-Professor Charles D. Jameson was chosen to design the building and assist with the negotiations.
-It was at this point when the decision was made to locate the building on the southwest corner of City Park, a plot of land recently donated to the University by the city council.
+By far, the most controversial building constructed on the SUI Red Brick campus – the Hall of Pharmacy & Chemistry was a much-needed addition to the growing University.
+When SUI President Charles A. Schaeffer (1887-1898) suggested that the Board of Regents adopt a long-range facility plan, part of that strategy was to construct a new building for the use of the Chemistry and Pharmacy Departments.
+Soon after appropriations were secured, plans were under way for the new facility, and Professor Charles D. Jameson was chosen to design the building and assist with the negotiations.
+It was at this point when the decision was made to locate the building on the southwest corner of City Park, a plot of land recently donated to SUI by the city council (see maps above).

-You see, from day one when state legislators met in Old Capitol (1846) there was an on-going argument on where this fast-growing state’s primary activities should be located.
-In 1857, the state’s revised constitution effectively ended the controversy, stating that the capitol be relocated to Des Moines while the university would be centered in Iowa City (read more about all that here).
-But apparently, that declaration still didn’t stop the on-going debate that the state’s primary public institution needed to be more centrally located.
-So, in retrospect, in response to the fears, the purpose behind the Iowa City city council deciding to donate City Park to the University in 1890 was that of enticement; one more practical reason for the school to remain in our fair city.
+You see, from day one in 1846 – when state legislators met in the state capitol building in Iowa City – there was an on-going argument on where Iowa’s long-term activities should be located.
+In 1857, the state’s revised constitution effectively ended the controversy, stating that the capital be relocated to Des Moines – while the university would be centered in Iowa City – read more about all that here.
+But apparently, that declaration still didn’t stop the on-going debate that SUI needed to be more centrally located.
+So, in response to those on-going fears, the purpose behind the Iowa City City Council donating City Park to the University in 1890 was that of enticement – one more practical reason for SUI to remain in our fair city.

 So, while the city fathers rejoiced at the University’s plan to build a new building on the city’s donated land, right away other controversies began to pop up.
-First, there were the students who complained, petitioning the Building Committee to locate the new laboratory nearer the main campus (University Square).
+First, there were the students who complained, petitioning the Building Committee to locate the new building nearer the main campus – University Square.
 I guess it’s fair to note that two city blocks seemed longer than it does today!